 The discovery phase begins once a lawsuit is filed.
 During discovery, each party investigates the facts surrounding the accident, defenses, and legal claims.
 Documents are exchanged and each side can ask questions and take depositions.
 This process lasts for several months.

 With discovery complete, negotiations will start again.
 Even if your case did not settle initially, it may still be settled after discovery.
 Sometimes mediation is used so both sides can meet with a neutral third party to try to settle the case fairly.

 Sometimes cases make it all the way to trial.
 If this happens, you can expect the trial to last just days or months for very complex cases.
 In a trial, a jury will ultimately decide which party is liable for the accident, the degree of liability if both parties are partially to blame, and an award amount.

 Working with an experienced personal injury lawyer can be crucial to not only settle your case as quickly as possible but get full compensation in a car accident settlement.
-If you have been injured in a car or truck accident, contact Stephens Law Firm, PLLC to schedule a free consultation with Jason Stephens to discuss your case.
+If you have been injured in a car or truck accident, contact our Fort Worth, Texas law office at (817) 420-7000 to schedule a free consultation with Jason Stephens to discuss your case.